 (C5.1a) Has your organization undergone any structural changes in the reporting year, or are any previous structural changes being accounted for in this disclosure of emissions data?

 Has there been a structural change?

 (C5.1b) Has your emissions accounting methodology, boundary, and/or reporting year definition changed in the reporting year?

-Change(s) in methodology, Details of methodology, boundary, and/or reporting boundary, and/or reporting year year definition change(s) definition?
+Change(s) in methodology, boundary, and/or reporting year definition?
+Row 1 No